Help Clients Deal with Tax Law Challenges: Using Practical Planning Strategies (Completed)

 2 hours Estate Planning for CFP

 Help Clients Deal with Tax Law Challenges with Practical Planning Strategies

-There is a great deal of planning necessary as 2019 comes to an end and 2020 quickly approaches.
-This year presents challenges as the SECURE Act becomes law and practitioners continue to address the challenges presented by the Tax Cuts and Jobs Act of 2017 Tax reform has scrambled many of your standard planning techniques and your clients have questions.
+There is a great deal of planning necessary as 2021 comes to an end and 2022 quickly approaches.
+This year presents special challenges as proposed Tax reform has scrambled many of your standard planning techniques and your clients have questions.
 What still works?
 What needs to change?
+What is coming?

 Who Should Attend

 All tax professionals, accountants, attorneys, financial and estate planners who advise clients on critical tax, estate planning and wealth management

 - What New Tax Laws have been passed in 2021?
 What is Still being discussed?

 - The DSUE Claimed in Portability is Protected

 - The Secure Act: A Retirement Planning Game-Changer